-In the first simulation, we generate 100 random wireless nodes in a $10 \times 10$ square; the spanner parameter $t_0 = 2$ ; and the maximum power is set 2.5.
-We generate 100 vertex sets V (each with 100 vertices) and then apply the min-total power assignment methods for each of these 100 vertex sets.
+In the first simulation, we generate 100 random wireless nodes in a 10×10 square; the spanner parameter $t_0 = 2$; and the maximum power is 2.5.
+We generate 100 vertex sets V (each with 100 nodes) and then apply the min-total power assignment methods for each of these 100 vertex sets.
 The average and the maximum are computed over all these 100 vertex sets.
 Figure 3 gives an example of the original communication graph and different induced communication graphs by different min-total power assignment methods.
 It is clear that Yao-based method keeps more links than others.
 Table I compares the performances of our methods with the performance of the power assignment based on MST.
-Remember that, it is already known [6], [7], [8] that the power assignment based on MST is within twice of the optimum power assignment for connectivity only.
-In this paper, we are interested in power assignment such that the induced communication graph is a spanner and we also proved in Section III that the optimum min-total power assignment has a lower bound w(MST(UDG)).
+Remember that, it is already known [7, 8, 9] that the power assignment for connectivity only.
+In this paper, we are interested in power assignment such that the induced communication graph is a spanner and we also proved in Section 3 that the optimum min-total power assignment has a lower bound w(MST(UDG)).
 From Table I, we found that the total power assignment by greedy-based and Yao-based methods are within small constant factor of w(MST(UDG)).
-Also both the power assignment methods save many energy comparing with UDG (i.e. every node uses the maximum transmission power).
-Notice that the spanning ratio of the communication graph induced from the power assignment induced from MST is large (almost 16 in the worst case) while the communication graph induced by our power assignment methods has spanning ratios less than 2.
+Also both the power assignment methods save many energy compared with UDG (i.e. every node uses the maximum transmission power).
+Notice that the spanning ratio of the communication graph induced from the power assignment induced from MST is large (almost 15 in the worst case) while the communication graph induced by our power assignment methods has spanning ratios less than 2.